mpethamotaung/Image-Processing/README.md

 ## Image Processing README

  Django application that handles file uploads (images).
 The images are uploaded by the user and stored in an SQLite db.
-The center most pixel of eachimages is extracted then displayed along with the image.
+The center most pixel of each image is extracted then displayed along with the image.
+User can view list of uploaded images along with their individual center most pixels (hex value).

  # Requirements
     1. Setup and Project Config (must allow file uploads)